 Understanding the Magic: Why Certain Colors Make Green Eyes Pop

-It’s all about color theory, my dear.
-Think back to your art class color wheel.
-Colors directly opposite each other on that wheel create the most vibrant contrast.
-For green, its direct opposite is red, but in makeup, we translate that into its softer, more wearable cousins: purples, plums, and warm berry tones.
-These shades will immediately make the green in your eyes stand out in a way you might not have thought possible.
-Beyond these direct complements, warm earthy tones and metallics also play a beautiful supporting role, enhancing the natural warmth and depth of green eyes without overpowering them.
-It’s like finding the perfect frame for a masterpiece!
+It’s all about color theory.
+Colors directly opposite each other on the color wheel create the most vibrant contrast.
+For green, its direct opposite is red, which in makeup translates to softer, more wearable cousins: purples, plums, and warm berry tones.
+These shades immediately make the green in your eyes stand out.
+Beyond these direct complements, warm earthy tones and metallics also enhance the natural warmth and depth of green eyes without overpowering them.
+For see our eye makeup recommendations on this site.

 Your Go-To Eyeshadow Palette for Green Eyes